How It Works

 Put 10 crackers on a plate.
 Eat some, then figure out how many are left.
 Write the equation together.

-Sign up, add your child, and watch the system figure out exactly where they are.
+Sign up, add your child, and sit with them for the first lesson.
+You'll see exactly where they are and what they're ready for.
 Free forever for one child.
 No credit card required.

 Start Free — No Card Required